|Admissions | Program Requirements | Graduation|

 - The GRE/GMAT requirement may be waived if the student fulfills one of the following requirements:

-- Applicant has completed a Bachelor’s degree from a U.S. university with an over GPA of 3.75 or higher on a 4.0 scale or
+- Applicant has completed a Bachelor’s degree from a U.S. university with an overall GPA of 3.75 or higher on a 4.0 scale or

 - Applicant has completed a Master’s degree with an overall GPA of 3.0 or higher.